Tiahrt was the representative for Kansas’s 4th congressional district and was a Republican. He served from 1995 to 2010.

 - H.Res.
 1279 (111th): Calling for an appeal of the ruling which found the National Day …

 From Jan 1995 to Dec 2010, Tiahrt missed 425 of 10,703 roll call votes, which is 4.0%.
-This is worse than the median of 3.1% among the lifetime records of representatives serving in Dec 2010.
+This is on par with the median of 3.1% among the lifetime records of representatives serving in Dec 2010.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: